BillyDoesDev/BingWallpaperDownloader/README.md

 Linux version coded by **@DarkGuy10**

 If you have any suggestions or thoughts, feel free to comment or email us at DarkKnight450@protonmail.com or darkguy10@protonmail.com

-I am really new to all this stuff...
-In fact, this is my first _proper repo_...
-So I would feel great to hear from you.

 Thanks ;D